sjmignot/dogsbody/content/posts/the-lighthouse.md

 genre: film
 # --

-Prometheus created humanity and stole fire from the gods for them.
-As punishment, he is chained to a rock in Caucasus and his liver is pecked out by eagles whereupon it regenerates so the process can continue forever.
+Prometheus creates humanity from clay.
+Seeing them cold and suffering, he gives them fire which he steals from the gods.

+As punishment, he is chained to a rock in Caucasus.
+His liver is pecked out by eagles and regenerates in the night, allowing the process to continue forever.

 ![the lighthouse](/static/img/post-images/the-lighthouse/the-lighthouse-1.jpg)

-In *Prometheus Unbound*, Percy Shelley made Prometheus into a Romantic hero:
+In *Prometheus Unbound*, Percy Shelley reimagines Prometheus as a Romantic hero.
+A beacon of emotion, innovation, sensitivity.

 > It doth repent me; words are quick and vain;
 > Grief for awhile is blind, and so was mine.